-Thrive Teaching School Alliance and St Richard’s Catholic College has a long pedigree of training teachers.
+Thrive Teaching School Alliance and St Richard’s Catholic College have a long pedigree of training teachers.
 We provide a closely supported training programme which includes a personal subject mentor, Professional Studies sessions with a Professional Tutor, a personalised timetable to develop both subject and pastoral skills and day release to Sussex University for curriculum knowledge and the opportunity to reflect on your practice.
 Our trainees quickly become immersed in the life of the school and have discovered it to be a supportive and vibrant community.

 My time at St Richard’s Catholic College began as a TA, where I was made to feel welcome and settled in quickly.
 Watching some inspiring teaching and amazing student progress at the school, I knew straight away that I would like to be a teacher and when the last minute opportunity arose for me to apply for the position of Student Drama Teacher, I jumped at the chance!
 Juggling the pressures of home-life (I have 4 children) and school can be tricky, but I know that this experience will give us all a brighter future.
 Balancing lesson planning, reading and university work is a real challenge, but my mentor is amazing, she has an un-ending knowledge of plays, drama theorists and techniques and although the Drama department is extremely busy, she always finds time to explain things in a way I will understand.
 In addition, my Professional Tutor and Sussex University have helped me to identify and overcome some specific barriers to my own learning, this support has been invaluable.
 I am looking forward to the rest of my time on the course and I will be very sad to leave St Richard’s Catholic College at the end of the course.

-Frankie Grant Drama School Direct
+Frankie Grant, Drama School Direct

 Become a teacher and inspire the next generation